 You can stay informed of the date of a planned delivery through the pending cases page.
 On that page, all you have to do is click on the ‘stay informed’ button next to the case of your choice and enter your email address.
 You will then receive an email from the email address [cause list number]‑email@example.com, asking you to confirm your subscription by clicking on a link.
 You will then immediately receive a confirmation from the same email address.
 A few days before the delivery of the judgment, you will receive an email announcing the delivery, after which we will delete your email address.
 If you wish to be notified of several cases, you will have to register for all the corresponding cause list numbers.
 Please note that these emails (the one asking you to confirm your subscription, the confirmation email and the email notifying you of the date of delivery) may end up in your spam folder.

 On the agenda page, you can consult the scheduled public hearings.
 The courtroom is freely accessible at the mentioned times.
 On the same page, you will find an overview of the planned deliveries of judgments.
 The judgments of the Court are usually not pronounced in a public hearing but are published on the website.

-The Court is active on Twitter under the account @ConstCourtBE.
-The Court publishes tweets in Dutch and French about certain judgments that it selects itself.
-Each tweet mentions the judgment number, the essence of the decision and the link to the judgment in the relevant language on the website.
-Tweets about judgments that are also the subject of press releases are accompanied by a short summary of the judgment.
+The Court is active on X (@ConstCourtBE) and LinkedIn.
+The Court publishes posts in Dutch and French about certain judgments that it selects itself.
+Each post mentions the judgment number, the essence of the decision and the link to the judgment in the relevant language on the website.
+Posts about judgments that are also the subject of press releases are accompanied by a short summary of the judgment.
 The Constitutional Court also shares useful information on its functioning.
-Obviously, the Court does not comment on its own rulings on Twitter, nor does it take part in any discussions on this matter on this platform.
-The mere purpose of the Twitter account is to make available as much existing information on the Court as possible.
+Obviously, the Court does not comment on its own rulings on X and LinkedIn, nor does it take part in any discussions on this matter on these platforms.
+The mere purpose of the accounts is to make available as much existing information on the Court as possible.